rroslan/river_side_phx/lib/river_side_web/hooks/ROUTER_MIGRATION.md

 # Router Migration Guide - Using RequireRole Hook

-This guide shows how the router.ex file was updated to use the new RequireRole hook while maintaining compatibility with the existing UserAuth system.
+This guide shows how the router.ex file was updated to use the new RequireRole hook for cleaner, more concise authorization.

 ## Key Principles

-1. **Keep UserAuth for scope mounting** - UserAuth hooks like `mount_current_scope` and `mount_customer_scope` are still needed to properly load the user's scope into the socket assigns.
+1. **Single hook for both mounting and authorization** - The RequireRole hook now handles both mounting the current scope and checking authorization in one step.

-2. **Add RequireRole for authorization** - The RequireRole hook performs the actual authorization check after the scope is mounted.
+2. **Automatic scope detection** - The hook automatically mounts the appropriate scope (user or customer) based on session data.

-3. **Order matters** - Always mount the scope first, then check authorization.
+3. **Simplified syntax** - No need to chain multiple hooks; RequireRole does it all.

 ## Migration Examples